Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: First order methods to obtain a low-accuracy solution

 where $\left\{ \nabla F^{\tau} (\cdot) \right\}_{\mathcal{I}_g }$ denotes the gradient restricted to the coordinates $\mathcal{I}_g$ and $C^{\tau}_g$ is its associated Lipschitz constant: $C^{\tau}_g = \sigma_{\max} (\mathbf{X}^T_{\mathcal{I}_g} \mathbf{X}_{\mathcal{I}_g} ) / 4 \tau$.
 We cyclically update the coefficients across each group $g\in[G]$ and then update $\beta^0$.
 This continues till some convergence criterion is met.

-Important computational savings are possible for this CD algorithm by a careful accounting of flops.
+Computational savings are possible for this block CD algorithm by a careful accounting of floating point operations (flops).
 As one moves from one group to the next, the whole gradient can be updated easily.
-Note that the gradient $\nabla F^{\tau}( \B{\beta}, \beta_0 )$ restricted to block $g$ is given by:
+To this end, note that the gradient $\nabla F^{\tau}( \B{\beta}, \beta_0 )$ restricted to block $g$ is given by: